cp3402-students/project-2025-tr1-jcua-team3/deployment.md

-# Deployment
+# Deployment Workflow

-This is where we will describe our development and deployment workflow in enough detail that a new team member or someone taking over the project could follow to successfully develop theme updates locally, then test and deploy them to your staging and live sites.
-This should include aspects such as project management, version control, testing and automation. **Do not provide private details like passwords.**
+This guide describes the development and deployment workflow for the project, covering environment setup, version control, testing, and automated deployment.
+It ensures that new team members or someone taking over can seamlessly develop, test, and deploy theme updates locally, then push them to staging and live sites.

 ## Development Environment Setup
 To develop the theme locally, Docker is used to create an isolated environment that ensures consistency across all stages of development.
 If you're unfamiliar with Docker, ensure you have Docker Desktop installed and running.